IGVF-DACC/igvf-subsample-db/docs/igvf.md

 5) Go back to [RDS menu](https://us-west-2.console.aws.amazon.com/rds/home?region=us-west-2#databases:) and click on `Snapshots`.

 6) Select the created snapshot and click on `Actions` and then `Restore snapshot`.
 Define a new RDS instance name under `DB instance identifier`.
 You will be subsampling PG DB on this RDS instance.
 You cannot directly SSH to an RDS instance.
-So you need to make a new EC2 instance and remotely connect to the RDS instance.
+So you need to make a new EC2 instance and SSH to the RDS instance.
+Key creation is optional.
+If you want to SSH remotely from your local computer (using `ssh -i key.pem`) then create a new key on AWS console and save private key file `.pem` on your local computer and use it to create an instance.
+Otherwise you can use any existing key and connect to the instance via AWS Cloud Shell (`Connect` button on EC2 instance's `Action` menu).

 	![rds_restore_snapshot](images/rds_restore_snapshot.png)